CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 /set?ld=A,B,C - Set Lid Detect offset to A%, duration to B seconds.
 C is used to enable or disable a currently running lid detect mode.
 Non-zero will enter lid open mode, zero will disable lid open mode.
 /set?al=L,H[,L,H...] - Set probe alarms thresholds.
 Setting to a negative number will disable the alarm, setting to 0 will stop a ringing alarm and disarm it.
 /set?fn=FL,FH,SL,SH,Flags,MSS,FAF,SAC - Set the fan output parameters.
 FL = min fan speed before "long PID" mode, FH = max fan speed, SL = Servo Low (in 10x usec), SH = Servo High (in 10x usec), MSS = Max Startup Speed, FAF = Fan active floor, SAC = Servo active ceiling.
 Flags = Bitfield 0=Invert Fan, 1=Invert Servo
-/set?tt=XXX[,YYY] - Display a "toast" message on the LCD which is temporarily displayed over any other menu and is cleared either by timeout or any button press.
-XXX and YYY are the two lines to displau and can be up to 16 characters each.
+/set?tt=LINE1[,LINE2] - Display a "toast" message on the LCD which is temporarily displayed over any other menu and is cleared either by timeout or any button press.
+LINE1 and LINE2 are the two lines to displau and can be up to 16 characters each.
 /set?tp=A - Set a "temp param".
+A = Log PID Internals ($HMPS) /set?hi=OPAQUE[,LINE1[,LINE2]] - Respond to HostInteractive LCD menu command ($HMHI).
+OPAQUE = value to be passed to next HMHI call in HostOpaque field.
+LINE1, LINE2 = text to display on LCD.
-A = Log PID Internals ($HMPS) /reboot - Reboots the microcontroller.
+/reboot - Reboots the microcontroller.
 Only if wired to do so (LinkMeter)

 Serial-only URLs